 Figure 5: 'Hoover Strategic Regeneration Area' and other small sites.

-Spatial Option

-'Hoover Strategic Regeneration Area' and other small sites (Map 2).

-A significant proportion of housing (up to 1000 dwellings) will be located on the 'Hoover Strategic Regeneration Area' (Abercanaid/Pentrebach) which will also support employment uses and form a key part of the 'South Wales Metro' proposals.
+Spatial Option Summary of analysis 'Hoover Strategic Regeneration Area' and other small sites (Map 2).
+The 'Hoover Strategic Regeneration Area' option has significant positive impacts for population growth, economic development, transport and A significant proportion of housing (up to 1000 dwellings) will be located on the 'Hoover Strategic Regeneration Area' (Abercanaid/Pentrebach) which will also support employment uses and form a key part of the 'South Wales Metro' proposals. infrastructure and also scores positively in terms of housing, communities and human health and brownfield land.
+A potential negative impact has